Gaurav890/Elda/context.md

 ---

-**STEP 8: Optional - Use Chroma for Deeper Analysis**
+**STEP 8: Use Chroma for Deeper Analysis (Required for Prize)**

-If needed, query Chroma:
+Query Chroma for similar past situations:
 ```
 "Find all past conversations where patient mentioned dizziness"
 ```